Top 11 3D Laser Scanners for Scan to BIM

 3D scanning technologies are used for scanning, e.g. mobile or terrestrial LiDAR scanners.
 This allows the data of a building to be captured accurately and comprehensively.
 This technology usually generates a detailed point cloud data set that serves as the basis for the BIM model.

-Terrestrial Laser Scanners
+Terrestrial LiDAR Scanners

 The use of these scanners makes it possible to digitize complex environments quickly and with an impressive level of detail.
 These scanners are typically mounted on tripods and use a rotating laser to capture large areas from fixed viewpoints.